 Not so in the medieval world.
 Mankind was seen as higher than the animals and the rest of the created order, and a lower being than the angels.
 God, as creator and savior, was sovereign above them all.
-No living human beings were could be measured against the greatness of the saints who came before, and no ordinary human could be compared to the greatness of one’s king.
+No living human beings could be measured against the greatness of the saints who came before, and no ordinary human could be compared to the greatness of one’s king.

 The people who lived in the medieval world, those who built this cathedral, accepted this hierarchical nature of reality.
-An appropriate response to those above oneself is awe and a solemn respect, and this beautiful window would have evoked this response.
+An appropriate response to those above oneself is awe and solemn respect, and this beautiful window would have evoked this response.

-We are no longer as capable of experiencing the same sort of awe and solemn respect as our ancestors, because there is no other self that is inherently superior to my self.
+We are no longer as capable of experiencing the same sort of awe and solemn respect as our ancestors because there is no other self that is inherently superior to my self.

-Living in medieval society which reflected the hierarchical view of the universe was often a restriction of freedom.
+Living in a medieval society which reflected the hierarchical view of the universe was often a restriction of freedom.
 But at the same time as they restricted, these orders also gave meaning to life and the idea that some occasions warranted pomp and ceremony.
 This idea is natural to a people who understand that the universe is full of things greater than themselves.

-I recently heard a person who had only recently moved to Canada express incredulity over reaction of many Canadians (and of course the English) over the recent birth of a son to William and Kate.
+I recently heard a person who had only recently moved to Canada express incredulity over the reaction of many Canadians (and of course the English) to the recent birth of a son to William and Kate.
 He couldn’t understand what makes this birth any more special than any other?
 The same question would likely be asked of royal weddings and coronations.

 In The Malaise of Modernity, philosopher Charles Taylor suggests there have been significant consequences to this shift from the medieval vertical to the modern horizontal understanding of humanity and society.
 He says we have lost “a heroic dimension to life.
 People no longer have a sense of a higher purpose, of something worth dying for” (4).
 Another consequence is we have become more self-centred “which both flattens and narrows our lives, makes them poorer in meaning, and less concerned with others or society” (4).